 6. Fork with extra-long Tines

-This type of forks is used for eating Noodles and Pasta dishes.
+This type of fork is used for eating Noodles and Pasta dishes.

-Selection Criteria for Cutlery Items in F&B Services
+Selection Criteria for Cutlery Items in F&B Service

-- Types of Metal: The type of metals needed for a service operation depends on the profile of the restaurant and the capital available.
-Silver and plated silver are expensive, suitable for high-class dining operations that cater to elite customers but maintaining this type of cutlery is very expensive and consumes more labor for polishing.
+1. Types of Metal: The type of metal needed for a service operation depends on the profile of the restaurant and the capital available.
+Silver and plated silver are expensive and suitable for high-class dining operations that cater to elite customers, but maintaining this type of cutlery is very expensive and consumes more labor for polishing.

-- Quantity: Seating capacity rate of seat turnover washing method storage facility.
-Well-cleaned and polished cutleries that are required during service are stored in the compartmental drawers of sideboards.
-The order of storage of different types of Cutleries are from right to left, the most frequently used ones are on the right, and the least frequently used ones are on the left.
+3. Quantity: Seating capacity rate of seat turnover washing method storage facility.
+Well-cleaned and polished cutlery that is required during service is stored in the compartmental drawers of sideboards.
+The order of storage of different types of cutlery is from right to left; the most frequently used ones are on the right, and the least frequently used ones are on the left.

-4. Pattern: Availability for replacement Decor.
-It is available in Matt or shiny finish.
-While deciding on the pattern, it is always better to keep to anyone pattern for all pieces of cutlery and a cover should not have cutlery of different designs.
-It is always advisable to go for plain cutlery as its replacement and cleaning are easier.
+4. Pattern: Availability for Replacement Decor It is available in a matte or shiny finish.
+While deciding on the pattern, it is always better to keep the same pattern for all pieces of cutlery, and a cover should not have cutlery of different designs.
+It is always advisable to go for plain cutlery, as its replacement and cleaning are easier.

-Though different types of service equipment may be procured for dishes and drinks offered for sale, using multipurpose equipment not only serves money but also reduces storage space and maintenance cost.
+Though different types of service equipment may be procured for dishes and drinks offered for sale, using multipurpose equipment not only saves money but also reduces storage space and maintenance costs.

-Frequently used holloware items, such as sugar bowls, sauce boats, ashtrays, straw holders, and so on, should be stored on shelves at a convenient height for better handling.
+Frequently used hollowware items, such as sugar bowls, sauceboats, ashtrays, straw holders, and so on, should be stored on shelves at a convenient height for better handling.

-Extra Cutlery and hollowware that are required for different function catering are stored in a separate place in a cupboard or in a box that can be locked.
-The Cutlery or holloware should not be wet.
+Extra Cutlery and Hollowware that are required for different function catering are stored in a separate place in a cupboard or in a box that can be locked.
+The cutlery or hollowware should not be wet.